 1985 To The Early 1990s

-The data suggests that mountain biking is becoming more popular.
-The data shows there has been a huge surge in people buying and riding mountain bikes world wide.
-Mountain bike trail usage have been showing on average of a 100% increase in usage year upon year for the last decade.
+The data suggest that mountain biking is becoming more popular.
+The data shows there has been a huge surge in people buying and riding mountain bikes worldwide.
+Mountain bike trail usage has been showing on average a 100% increase in usage year upon year for the last decade.